nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Niche of One.md

 So, what started as [[My Unique Journey]] stems into 4 branches, which then stem out into multiple others & you essentially create a BRAINFOREST
 ![[Screenshot 2022-06-25 at 17.57.25.png|700]]

+### Anne's Perspective
+- The stem is ABCD & then branches are ACD, ABD, BCD, ABD & so on.
+- You will have to go to the top of the tree to figure out what A is.